 But it is the contradiction that gives the phrase its glamour, its daring; the shock of the paradox.
 Friedrich Nietzsche, who did not originate the idea but gave it widespread currency, milks it — bleeds it, I should say — for melodramatic imagery.
 We are God’s blood-drenched murderers.

 What was holiest and mightiest of all that the world has yet owned has bled to death under our knives: who will wipe this blood off us?
 What water is there for us to clean ourselves?
 What festivals of atonement, what sacred games shall we have to invent?
 Is not the greatness of this deed too great for us?
 Must we ourselves not become gods simply to appear worthy of it? — Friedrich Nietzsche, Die fröhliche Wissenschaft (‘The Joyful Wisdom’ or ‘The Gay Science’), Section 125, tr Walter Kaufmann.

-Baudrillard takes the Death-of-God formulation as axiomatic, but he is more nonchalant about it than his forerunner.
+Baudrillard takes the Death-of-God formulation as axiomatic, but he is more nonchalant about it than his master.
 For the post-modern theorist, the death of God is so automatic an assumption that it has lost the shock of paradox, and lives on as only as cliché that must be wrapped in further paradox to make it taste of anything.
-God is killed by his own symbols, and without its ‘divine referential’,
+God is killed by his own symbols, and without its ‘divine referential’…

 …the whole system becomes weightless; it is no longer anything but a gigantic simulacrum: not unreal, but a simulacrum, never again exchanging for what is real, but exchanging in itself, in an uninterrupted circuit without reference or circumference […] in fact they were not images, such as the original model would have made them, but actually perfect simulacra forever radiant with their own fascination.